All About Mink

 Are Minks Good Swimmers?

-Minks have fur that allows them to be somewhat water repellent, having an undercoat that naturally grows out thicker in the colder winter months to provide the minks with warmth.
-Although minks may not be as good as otters when it comes to swimming, they are pretty good in the water too.
+Minks have fur that is somewhat water-repellent, and their undercoat naturally grows thicker in the colder winter months to provide warmth.
+Minks may not be as good as otters at swimming, but they are also pretty good in the water.
 Their feet are partially webbed, so they can swim better by paddling the water with their feet.
-Minks can even dive deeper into the water, and they can dive up to 16 feet in depth in the water.
+Minks can even dive deeper into the water, up to 16 feet deep.

 Can You Find Minks Together in Groups?

 Minks are usually by themselves because they are very territorial unless it is mating season.
-In fact, minks spend most of their time being active, marking their territory, and hunting for their meals by themselves around dawn and dusk hours.
-Male minks usually scale a bigger territory than a female mink.
+Minks spend most of their time being active, marking their territory, and hunting for their meals by themselves around dawn and dusk hours.
+Male minks usually scale a bigger territory than female minks.

 During the breeding or mating season, usually beginning between January and March, the minks can often be found in pairs or family groups with their young minks.
 During this season, minks often share homes with their mates and babies until the kits are around eight weeks old.